- PGCE Secondary Geography

 What you'll learn

-This practical programme will teach you about life in the classroom.
-You’ll gain the knowledge and understanding necessary to reflect on your practice, and that of your colleagues, in order to enhance your confidence, refine your teaching and improve pupils' learning.
+This practical PGCE will teach you about life in the Geography classroom.
+You'll gain the knowledge and understanding necessary to reflect on your practice in order to improve your teaching and pupils’ learning.

 You’ll learn how to focus on an overarching goal related to teaching Geography, as well as investigating research questions through collaborative and individual practices.
-You’ll also be given opportunities to explore the role of Information and Communication Technology (ICT) in the enhancement of the quality of teaching and learning in Geography.
+You’ll also be given opportunities to explore the role of Information and Communication Technology (ICT), and in particular Geographical Information Systems (GIS), in the enhancement of the quality of teaching and learning in Geography.

 Pupils' learning is at the heart of the programme.
 We’ll ask you to consider what ‘understanding’ means and how it can be developed and assessed.
 When you graduate, you’ll be fully qualified to teach, with the essential skills that you’ll need to be successful in the classroom.